 Galladin froze in mid-word.

-Madock smiled and said, “More importantly, I think we are on track for negotiation for her divine spark.”
+Madock smiled and said, “More importantly, I think we are on track for negotiating for her divine spark.”

 Both Misyr and Galladin tensed as did the rest of the room.
 Merrie could feel a pressure grinding down on her, crushing her against the floor as the two gods stared down a third.
 Even the reapers were still.